opensalt/opensalt/.github/ISSUE_TEMPLATE/bug_report.md

 **Thank you for your interest in OpenSALT!**

+> This template helps ensure that we have enough information to work on
+> the issue.<br/>
+> Please feel free to ignore any section that is not applicable or add
+> additional information.

 ### Describe the problem
 A clear and concise description of what the problem is.